BaronKimaru/ngGoals/steps.md

 ```

-- Create the toggle fucntionality for the backend in the `goal.component.ts`
+- Create the toggle functionality for the backend in the `goal.component.ts`

 ```
   ... other code ..